jfmengels/blog/content/blog/multi-file-fixes/index.md

 This should make the task of removing unused code much faster.

+[`NoUnused.CustomTypeConstructors`](https://package.elm-lang.org/packages/jfmengels/elm-review-unused/latest/NoUnused-CustomTypeConstructors) has been published with this change, so have fun with it.

 I am working on several other rules that can benefit from this too, such as [`NoUnused.Parameters`](https://package.elm-lang.org/packages/jfmengels/elm-review-unused/latest/NoUnused-Parameters) which doesn't provide fixes at all at the moment.

 To use this in your rule, check out the documentation for the [new provided functions](https://package.elm-lang.org/packages/jfmengels/elm-review/2.15.0/Review-Rule#multi-file-automatic-fixes).

+Related to fixes and edits, edits where the start appears after the end now cause the fix to fail.
+Removal edits that overlap are now merged together and don't cause the fix to fail.

 ## Deleting files